vctfence/scrapbee/AUTOMATION.md

                                                     // which represent the TODO, WAITING, POSTPONED, DONE, CANCELLED
                                                     // TODO states respectively
     todo_date:    "YYYY-MM-DD",                     // TODO expiration date
+    comments:     "comment text",                   // Bookmark comments
     container:    "firefox-container-1",            // cookieStoreId of a Firefox Multi-Account container
     content:      "<p>Archive content</p>",         // A String or ArrayBuffer, representing the text or bytes of the archived content
                                                     // HTML-pages, images, PDF-documents, and other files could be stored
     content_type: "text/html",                      // MIME-type of the stored content
-    pack:         true,                             // Pakck and store the page specified by the bookmark url, do not use the content parameter
+    pack:         true,                             // Pakck and store the page specified by the 'url' parameter,
+                                                    // do not use the 'content' parameter
+    local:        true,                             // The 'url' parameter contains path to a local file
+                                                    // (helper application v0.3.1+ is required to capture local files)
-    hide_tab:     false,                            // Hide tab, necessary to pack the page
+    hide_tab:     false,                            // Hide tab necessary to pack the page
     select:       true                              // Select the bookmark in the interface });
 ```